5upernova-heng/EventManager-Frontend/README.md

 ### To Do List

+1. Make time 5min/sec jump;
+2. Event form change:
+  - Edit location interface
+  - 5 Minute precision
+  - Multiple event at the same time
+3. Map:
   - Add passby nodes;
   - Show inside view of some buildings;
-- Make time 5min/jump;
-- Edit location in event form
+4. With backend:
   - Remind Fetcher

-- Hide password when typing it;
+More:
+- Login page should not be scrollable;
-- Duplication of event style color set and label;
+- Duplicate declaration of event style color set and label;
 - A beautiful background;
-- Login page should not be scrollable
+- Delete event description;

 ### 进度一览